 - Acupuncture therapy

 - Dietary, nutritional and other detailed lifestyle advice

 These strategies, especially when combined, can be highly effective in reducing the inflammation found in autoimmune disease, including rheumatoid arthritis.

 As stated earlier, it’s currently believed that only 25% of the risk of developing autoimmunity is due to genetic or inherited factors.
 The other 75% of risk is thought due to various environmental factors, such as nutrient-poor diets, chronic emotional stress, poor sleep, ongoing gut and other infections, as well as exposure to environmental toxins.

 Even where you have an autoimmune diagnosis, scientific research evidence and our patient’s experience suggests that making positive changes in the areas of diet, nutrition, stress, sleep and exercise etc, can have a profound effect on reducing the symptoms of your condition.

 At Advance Clinic, we offer quality lifestyle advice and support to help you make improvements to your health, including reduction of pain and discomfort.
-We’ll support the lifestyle changes you make with quality acupuncture care.
+We’ll support the lifestyle changes you make with quality acupuncture care and/or Chinese herbs.

-Acupuncture can potentially help reduce your pain, discomfort and other symptoms in the following ways:
+Acupuncture and Chinese herbs can potentially help reduce your pain, discomfort and other symptoms in the following ways:

 - By reducing pain and inflammation – both are commonly found in autoimmune disease, including rheumatoid arthritis.

-- By helping to balance immune system activity – more research is required in this area, but some current research suggests that acupuncture can boost immunity when it is weak and also moderate overactive immune responses, as in autoimmunity.
+- By helping to balance immune system activity – more research is required in this area, but some current research suggests that acupuncture and Chinese herbs can boost immunity when it is weak and also moderate overactive immune responses, as in autoimmunity.